Monday, 29 March 2010

-Firstly, Gaston wrote that the West Midlands Police ‘received no notification of the march from the EDL’.
-But earlier I had read, in the Birmingham Post, that this was also the case with Unite Against Fascism.
-Not only that, but UAF had said that there was not going to be a counter-demonstration against the EDL’s march.
+Firstly, Gaston wrote that the West Midlands Police "received no notification of the march from the EDL".
+Though earlier I'd read, in the Birmingham Post, that this was also the case with Unite Against Fascism.
+Not only that: UAF had said that there wasn't going to be a counter-demonstration against the EDL’s march.
 So Gaston’s position displays obvious double standards.

-Gaston also wrote about prosecuting members of the EDL for ‘religiously aggravated offences’.
-There is no such crime, at the moment, in the UK.
-New Labour contemplated bringing in such a law but wisely decided against it.
+Gaston also wrote about prosecuting members of the EDL for "religiously aggravated offences".
+There's no such crime, at the moment, in the UK.
+New Labour contemplated bringing in such a law; though wisely decided against it.
 Oh, yes, and there have been no such laws in this country for a very long time.
 Thank God!
 We also have a tradition, in the UK and Europe, of the criticism of religion which goes back to David Hume in the 18th century and, in fact, all the way back to the ancient Greeks.

 In terms of the September Birmingham demo.
 I was also at Bennett’s pub at pretty much the same time as Gaston.
-I did not see EDL members throwing missiles at Asian Muslims because they couldn’t – they were barricaded in the pub.
-They did throw a couple of glasses at the police – but that may have been a response to being barricaded in!
-As for ‘provoking’ the young Asian thugs.
-They came down to be provoked and their aggressive actions were egged on by the SWP/UAF alliance (which Gaston seems to be part of).
+I didn't see EDL members throwing missiles at Muslims because they couldn’t do so – they were barricaded in the pub!
+They did throw a couple of glasses at the police – though that might have been a response to being barricaded in!
+As for ‘provoking’ the young Muslim thugs.
+They came down to be provoked and their aggressive actions were egged on by the SWP-UAF alliance (which Gaston seems to be part of).
 How naïve does Gaston think Birmingham people are?
-Everyone knew, and Birmingham Post and Mail photos showed (i.e., Asian youths throwing missiles and carrying baseball bats), that these Asian Muslims came down to kick a few EDL heads in.
+Everyone knew, and Birmingham Post and Mail photos showed (i.e., Muslim youths throwing missiles and carrying baseball bats), that these Muslims came down to kick a few EDL heads in.

-As far as I know, the EDL members did not chant any racist slogans or abuse.
-Did any black (non-Muslim) people reported such abuse or racism to the police?
-Or was this really just another Muslim and SWP/UAF fabrication?
+As far as I know, the EDL members didn't chant any racist slogans or abuse.
+Did any black (non-Muslim) people report such abuse or racism to the police?
+Or was this just another Muslim and SWP-UAF fabrication?
 However, EDL members did indeed chant slogans against Allah.
 So what?
 This is a free country.
 We have allowed criticism of Christianity (much criticism, usually from the very same far left which is now ‘defending’ Islam) over the last hundred years or longer.
 If the EDL feels strongly about Islam and Allah or Muhammad, then why can’t it express its views?
-If the faith of Muslims is so weak (not strong) that it can’t take criticism (or even abuse), then that says more about the egg-shell nature of that religion that it does about the critic.
+If the faith of Muslims is so weak that it can’t take criticism (or even abuse), then that says more about the egg-shell nature of that religion that it does about the critic.
 Why should we succumb to threats of riots, murders, assassinations and fatwahs against those who dare speak out against radical Islam?
-Why should we stop criticism of Islamism when it is fascist and intolerant?
-Or, as Nicky Campbell said when he was interviewing Martin Smith (the leader of the SWP/UAF): ‘Does fascism only have a white face?’
+Why should we stop criticising of Islamism when it's fascist and intolerant?
+Or, as Nicky Campbell said when he was interviewing Martin Smith (the leader of UAF): "Does fascism only have a white face?"
 Don’t the threats, riots, assassinations and fatwahs prove Islamism’s fascistic and intolerant nature?